mujahidjadoon/universal-sovereign-memory-operating-system/README.md

 - Temporal reasoning improvements.
 - AI-FDE integration.

-USMOS should not be described as a finished production memory operating system yet.
-It is a local-first prototype with a growing SDK, test suite, and validation layer.
+USMOS is a idea prototype and not a finished project yet.